thermostat-project/thermostat-keycloak/README.md

 # thermostat-keycloak
-Thermostat Keycloak sources to be used with Thermostat Keycloak Builder image
+Thermostat Keycloak sources to be used with Thermostat Keycloak Builder image.
+See https://github.com/thermostat-project/thermostat-keycloak-builder